tp7309/TTDeDroid/README.md

 # Linux
 echo $showjardir >> ~/.bashrc && source ~/.bashrc
 ```
-then you can execute command for decompile `*.apk/*.aar/*.dex/*.jar` anywhere, GUI will be automatically opened.
+then you can execute command for decompile `*.apk/*.aar/*.dex/*.jar` anywhere,  GUI will be opened automatically.
 ```bash
 showjar test.apk
 ```